Background

 Frequently Asked Questions

 McGill Global Health Outreach Projects provide opportunities for McGill undergraduate and graduate students to learn about global health through a variety of media, journalism and publishing initiatives.
-Selected students will report on a global health story of their choice or take on a leadership role for McGill Global Health Programs (GHP) publications.
-Selected students will receive funding and will benefit from a variety of training and networking opportunities organized by GHP throughout the academic year, including the GHP’s annual Global Health Night and others.
-Each student's work is carried out under the mentorship and supervision of either GHP or a partner organization.
+Selected students will have the unique opportunity to spearhead publications within McGill Global Health Programs (GHP) - including the McGill Journal of Global Health and the McGill Perspectives on Global Health blog.
+Selected individuals will receive funding and will benefit from a variety of training and networking opportunities organized by GHP throughout the academic year, including GHP’s annual Global Health Night and other opportunities.

 What kinds of students are selected?

 In general, we look for students who are passionate about global health and possess excellent writing and editing skills.
 We look for students who see value in learning a wide range of skills, who possess humility, and who demonstrate the ability to be self-reflective.
-Previous experience with managing websites and social media, and or volunteer experience in global health may be an asset.
+Previous experience managing websites and social media, and/or volunteer experience in global health are assets.

 Do I need to have previous global health experience?